collaboration-and-code-review/get-a-jumpstart-on-collaboration-and-code-review-in-github/README.md

 ### Local Development Environment

 When we are working on code, we can't do everything in the GitHub website.
-Sometimes, we need to have a copy of the code in our local development environment so that we can work on it and test things.
+Sometimes, we need to have a copy of the code in our local development environment.

+For example, the code in the DjangoCon US website repo is for a website.
+We cannot run it on GitHub.
+We sometimes need to make a copy of the code in the local development environment of our computer, install any necessary software, run the code in a local browser on a local server.

+This could be so that we can add a feature to it, or it could be so that we can look at a change proposed by a pull request and decide how to proceed.

 There is where Git is very useful.

 Here is a screenshot of my local development environment.
 I want you to understand that ultimately, this is what we are trying to do.